CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

     === "Example"

         ```shell
-        >>> StableSwap.get_y('todo')
+        >>> StableSwap.ma_last_time('todo')
         'todo'
         ```

 ### `get_virtual_price`
 !!! description "`StableSwap.get_virtual_price() -> uint256:`"

     !!!danger
-        The method may be vulnerable to donation-style attacks if implementation contains rebasing tokens.
+        This method may be vulnerable to donation-style attacks if the implementation contains rebasing tokens.
 For integrators, caution is advised.

     Getter for the current virtual price of the LP token.